SAINT IGNACE AREA HOPE

 B. TERMS OF OFFICE

 All officers shall serve a term of one (1) year.
 Their term shall begin at the October meeting.
 They may be re-elected to the same office for up to two successive terms (i.e., a second and third term) but must have at least one year off prior to any later re-elections to that office.
 Election shall be by simple majority of those present at the October meeting.
-Unexpected vacancies shall be filled at any regular meeting of the membership, with the term of office beginning immediately and running until the subsequent October meeting.
+Unexpected vacancies shall be filled at any regular meeting of the trustees, with the term of office beginning immediately and running until the subsequent October meeting.

 ARTICLE VI: DUTIES OF THE OFFICERS